 Hence the quantity $\gamma(t,r)^{n-1} \gamma_r(t,r)^2 \omega\big(t, \gamma(t,r)\big)$ is constant in time.
 Since $\gamma(0,r)=r$ and $\gamma_r(0,r)=1$, the value of this quantity at $t=0$ is $r^{n-1} \omega_0(r)$. \end{proof}

-Finally we discuss the main blowup criterion we use in this paper.
+Finally we discuss the main breakdown result we derive in this paper.
 A classical solution $U(t,x)$ exists as long as $U$ remains $C^1$ in the spatial variable $x\in \mathbb{R}^n$, corresponding to $u(t,r)$ being $C^1$ in $r\ge 0$.
-We will prove blowup by showing that the radial Lagrangian flow $\gamma$ must leave the diffeomorphism group in finite time, which happens if and only if $u_r(t,r)$ becomes unbounded in finite time.
+We will prove breakdown by showing that the radial Lagrangian flow $\gamma$ must leave the diffeomorphism group in finite time, which happens if and only if $u_r(t,r)$ becomes unbounded in finite time.